Nenuphar12/MySportMap/ROADMAP.md

 - improvement: add a contribution section in the README (commitlint) [planned]
 - improvement: find solution to allow very_good CI tests [done]
 - change: change clientState to AuthenticationState ?
+- substitution: change the custom function to decode polylines to GoogleMap function to do so [planned]

 ## Bugs